 Length: ~14 hours.
 Heat: Spicy.

-Teddy Hamilton's second appearance on this list.
 The Maple Hills series is a popular BookTok audio pick because the dual-narrator performance matches the grumpy-sunshine dynamic exactly.
+Elizabeth Louise and Tim Paige split Anastasia's and Nate's perspectives across the figure-skater-meets-hockey-captain romance.

 Historical